Burro de Miranda: Relationships with humans

 The majority of the donkeys are well-cared for, many owners viewing the animals as part of their family.
 Even with subsidies, they are not profitable, though the payments persuade more farmers to keep the burros despite their dwindling worth.
-At a cost of $650/year and only a $230 E.U subsidy, it makes little economic sense to keep a donkey.
+At a cost of US$650/year and only a US$230 E.U subsidy, it makes little economic sense to keep a donkey.
 When the animal can no longer work, or be supported by the farmer, they generally end up being sold for slaughter; few are given free to shelters.
-Before roads were paved and dams were built in the 1960s, owners pushed unwanted animals off the cliff over the River Douro, "their bones to be picked clean by vultures."
+Before roads were paved and dams were built in the 1960s, owners pushed unwanted animals off the cliff over the River Douro, "their bones to be picked clean by vultures".
 Since 2003, they have been listed as an endangered breed.
 The number of animals has stabilized at around 800, a quarter of the number in the 1970s, as conservationists have taken an active role in preserving the breed.
 Despite its central role in traditional Portuguese rural life, they were previously looked at as little more than agricultural tools, neglected over the centuries and felt to be poor relatives among the equidae.
 It reputation as the "stupid animal of the poor" has not helped.
 With the efforts of the conservationists, this view is changing, and now, after decades of neglect, they are felt to symbolically represent a fading rural cultural tradition.

 In the era of austerity the donkeys are front and center in the debate about how far the E.U. should go to subsidize non-profitable agricultural regions.
 The fear is that in the near future support will be withdrawn from the donkeys.
 The donkey has been used as a metaphor for Portugal, shunted aside by industrial society and existing only on E.U. subsidies.
 There is criticism of the subsidies, as they are felt to dampen the enthusiasm for innovation and modernization.
-A socialist mayor in the region opined that “the honest answer is that subsidies bring nothing.”
+A socialist mayor in the region opined that “the honest answer is that subsidies bring nothing”.

-In the past the Miranda donkey was known as the "poor's motor," a docile and safe companion of the rural farmers, its "arms and legs," its entertainment and the one keeping them active and useful.
+In the past the Miranda donkey was known as the "poor's motor", a docile and safe companion of the rural farmers, its "arms and legs", its entertainment and the one keeping them active and useful.
 But, the move to modernity made the Miranda donkey redundant; in adapting to the changed rural socioeconomic landscape, new uses have had to be found for the Miranda donkey to save it from biological extinction.
 This is the aim of the preservationists, to keep alive an indigenous breed in order to save a genetic, ecological and cultural heritage unique to Portugal.
 To commemorate its outdated usage as a mechanism of travel for gaita-de fole players, a festival is held every July.
 20 animals are trekked through two chosen villages accompanied by the bagpipe players and a four day celebration of food, drink and music.